kaser47/Networx/README.md

-# Networx
+# Networx - Video Game Website
 Admin Login:
-U: admin@test.com
+Username: admin@test.com
-P: 123qwe
+Password: 123qwe

 There are two options for setting up the database that this website depends on.
 1.